As of March 2021 the ARC-1.1 has been discontinued.

-Quite simply, there is no other channel strip on the planet that has the versatility of the ARC-1.1.
-What you have here is a mic/line preamp, parametric equaliser and compressor/limiter that can be used in conjuction as a recording channel or, accessed as completely separate elements.
+Quite simply, there is no other recording channel strip on the planet that has the versatility of the ARC-1.1.
+What you have here is a mic/line preamp, parametric equalizer and compressor/limiter that can be used in conjuction as a recording channel or, accessed as completely separate elements.
 The ARC is not just one piece of kit but multiple pieces bundled into one chassis with a clever relay routing system so you can assign each element to the main signal path or to externally accessed I/O.

 The extensive equalizer section includes a variable high pass filter, two parametic mid bands covering the full audio spectrum and bass/treble shelving bands.
 The compressor is a clone of our famous SOC-1.1 opto design and attached to that is a very fast FET limiter.
-Even more powerful, each band of the eq can be assigned to the side chain of the compressor for frequency dependant effects.
+Even more powerful, each band of the eq can be assigned to the side chain of the compressor for frequency dependant compression effects.
 Read the controls and functions section below to find out more about the creative versatility of the ARC-1.1.

 First up is the all important mic preamp.
-The ARC utilises the Buzz Audio BE40 True Class A high speed amplifiers developed for the MA-2.2 mic preamp.
+The ARC utilises the Class A BE40 high speed amplifier developed for the MA-2.2 mic preamp.
 The BE40 amplifiers ensure accurate transient detail reproduction and very good noise performance.
 Another feature is the padless input circuit with a +15dB gain boost switch instead, providing a total mic gain range of +9 to +65dB.
 The mic load control adjusts the mic input impedance from 200 ohm thru to 5k ohms.
 This control provides another means of varying the tonal quality of the connected microphone.
 The 48V phantom power switch features a soft start circuit to avoid thumps and bangs.
 A direct output of the mic preamp stage is available on the rear panel allowing use of the mic pre section whilst using the ARC in line mode.

 Next up is the line input stage which is either the rear panel balanced XLR input (with loop thru) or front panel unbalanced high impedance input.
 The line gain is variable from 0dB to +40dB.
 In addition, a -10dB pad can be switched into the balanced input to cater for those hot signals from D-A convertors.
 In addition to attenuating the input, the -10dB switch raises the input impedance from a nominal 20k ohms to 70k ohms which allows the driving device to freely deliver high level without undue distortion.